-In 2018, 2DII contributed to a stress test intended to determine climate-related risk to insurance industry investments, the first of its kind in the United States.
+In addition, in 2018 2DII contributed to a stress test intended to determine climate-related risk to insurance industry investments, the first of its kind in the United States.
 As part of this work, 2DII conducted an analysis of the 672 insurers in California’s market with more than $100 million in annual premiums, which account for almost $4.3 trillion in investments.
 It was arguably the most comprehensive financial stress test analysis ever conducted for the insurance sector.
 Key figures from the forward-looking scenario analysis have been published on the Department’s website.

 Supporting the Bank of England in the 2019 stress test